osdldbt/dbt2/appimage/README-APPIMAGE.rst

 See separate README-APPIMAGE-* files for specific limitations when using the building and using the AppImage with a specific database management system.

+See the README.rst in the container/ directory for an example of creating an AppImage with a Podman container.